Let Love Find You-Especially When You Feel Desperate

 Robert Frost 1874 – 1963

-Everyone who is looking for a partner wants to meet someone confident, who has a clear sense of themselves and a sound intent and direction for their own lives.
+Everyone who is looking for a life partner, or the right person, wants to meet someone confident, who has a clear sense of themselves and a sound intent and direction for their own lives.

-That is very attractive.
-It’s probably what you’re looking for in your desperate search, right?
+It’s probably what you’re looking for in a love life while out on your often desperate search, right?

-For a relationship, love, or romance to come into your life, you need to be emotionally prepared for it, with all the twists, turns, and ups and downs that it will create in your life.
+For a relationship, love, or romance to come into your life, you need to be emotionally prepared for it and handle all the twists, turns, and ups and downs that it will create in your life.

 - You often feel that you are unworthy of being loved